sammyvo/hciguys/ms2.md

 * User testing, feedback, and validation: Create interactive prototype and collect user feedback
 <br>

-&emsp;ii.
+&emsp;II.
 User Interface and Experience Design
 * User experience (UX) design and user flows using wireframes
 * Branding, visual, and user interface design following Gestalt Principles
 * Motion and interaction design considering physical details and micro-interactions
 * Accessibility: consider users with varying degrees and types of impairments
 <br>

-&emsp;iii.
+&emsp;III.
 Collaboration and Communication
 * Documentation: record design decisions at every level of product development
 * Feedback and alignment: consider feedback while maintaining what is important for the product